Questions? Learn more about Penn Summer programs, tuition, and more by browsing the Frequently Asked Questions below.

 When your student bill is ready to view, Penn will notify you at your University email address, and any other email addresses you listed on Penn.Pay.
 Penn.Pay is Penn’s online billing system through which you receive your student account bill.
 The bill includes charges for tuition, fees, room, board, and other expenses from a variety of Penn offices.
 To see billing dates for summer terms, consult the billing schedule for the current academic year.

-For visiting undergraduates interested in Penn Summer Sessions or Penn Summer Abroad, financial aid may be available through your home institution.
-Current Penn students should contact Student Financial Services regarding financial aid for Summer Session courses; for Penn Summer Abroad, Penn undergraduates who currently receive financial aid may also apply for a travel fellowship.
+For visiting undergraduates interested in Penn Summer Sessions, financial aid may be available through your home institution.
+Current Penn students should contact Student Financial Services regarding financial aid for Summer Session courses.
 Undergraduates from other US colleges or universities interested in Penn Summer should contact their home institution regarding available financial aid options.

 High school students who are Philadelphia residents and attend a School District of Philadelphia public or charter high school may be eligible to attend Penn Summer Prep or a Penn Summer Academy free of charge with a Penn Summer Scholarship.